 Modern large-scale scientific simulations, sensor networks, and experiments are generating enormous datasets, with some projects approaching the multiple exabyte range in the near term.
-Managing and analyzing large datasets in order to transform them into insight is critical for a variety of disciplines including climate science, nuclear physics, security, materials design, transportation, and urban planning.
+Managing and analyzing large datasets in order to transform it into insight is critical for a variety of disciplines including climate science, nuclear physics, security, materials design, transportation, and urban planning.
 This is currently referred to as the Big Data Challenge.
 The tools and approaches needed to mine, analyze, and visualize data at extreme scales can be fully realized only if we have end-to-end solutions, which demands collective, interdisciplinary efforts.

-We are looking for original research contributions on a broad-range of topics related to the collection, analysis, manipulation or visualization of large-scale data.
+We are looking for original research contributions on a broad-range of topics related to collection, analysis, manipulation or visualization of large-scale data.
 We also welcome position papers on these topics.

 Topics of interest include, but are not limited to: